 “Could you please concentrate more?”

-These are just a few of the terms that frustrated parents use when their children forget things, particularly those linked to schooling.
 How many times have you wanted to throw in the towel and give up?

 Here are some dos and don’ts for improving your child’s memory:

 Tell your youngster to imagine a picture of what he or she has just read or heard.

 Encourage your youngster to imagine a movie after reading about historical events.

 For example.
 Try to use games that mix and match items to boost your visual memory.

 Word or image flashcards can also be used to practice word meanings.

 2. Make use of all of your senses